-(7) A public body shall make available to the public a written procedure for making public records requests that includes:
+(7)(a) A public body shall make available to the public by posting on a readily accessible portion of its website or, if the public body does not have a website, in a publicly available space if such a space is available, and made available upon request, a written procedure for making public records requests that includes:

-(a) The name of one or more individuals within the public body to whom public records requests may be sent, with addresses; and
+(A) The name of one or more individuals within the public body to whom public records requests may be sent, with addresses; and

-(b) The amounts of and the manner of calculating fees that the public body charges for responding to requests for public records.
+(B) The amounts of and the manner of calculating fees that the public body charges for responding to requests for public records.

+(b) A public body that has not made its public records policy available in accordance with subsection (7)(a) may not establish a fee for completing a public records request.

 (8) This section does not apply to signatures of individuals submitted under ORS chapter 247 for purposes of registering to vote as provided in ORS 247.973.
 [Formerly 192.440]